 The following are behaviors and attitudes not associated with successful college students.
 I encourage questions of all kinds, both inside and outside of the class, but the following are exceptions.
-None of your Professors enjoy questions such as these, don't be that student ©
+None of your Professors enjoy questions such as these, please don't be that student ©

 The Top Ten Questions You Shouldn't Ask Professor Jennings!
-Top Ten Answers You will Receive if you do: I wasn't here last classDid I miss anything important?
+Top Ten Answers You will Receive if you do: 1.
+I wasn't here last classDid I miss anything important?
 No, we waited for to show and when you didn't we all left.
 2. When are your office hours?
 Read the Syllabus 3.
 Where is your office?
 Read the Syllabus 4.
 What chapters are on the exam(s)?
 Read the Syllabus 5.
 When is that paper due?
 Read the Syllabus 6.
 Do you have a stapler I can borrow?
 No. 7.
 Are the exam questions HARDare you trying to trick us?
-No. 8.
-I forgot to take the testcan I have a make-up?
+No. Come see me in office hours to review the test questions.
+8. I forgot to take the testcan I have a make-up?
 No, take the optional final at the end of the semester.
 9. Do I have to buy the book?
 No, but you are setting yourself up for failure if you do not have all the course materials.
 10. Do we really need to cite our sources?
 No, you are special.
 Everyone else must cite, except for you.
 Of course you need to cite your sources!